halfordfan/check-mk-local-pihole/README.md

 1. Copy the file into the agent local plugins directory (/usr/lib/check_mk_agent/plugins or equivalent).
 2. Make sure it is executable (chmod 700)
+3. Inventory the host in CheckMK.
+4. Enjoy query statistics.